Studies show that marketers who set goals with a digital marketing plan are more likely to report success over those who don’t by a whopping 429%.

 The overall goal of a marketing plan is to:

-They typically look something like this:
+Marketing plans typically look something like this:

-That being said, it is important to note that not every marketing plan is the same.
+Not every marketing plan is the same.
 They vary depending on the type of industry or organization they’re for and the purpose they serve.

 Marketing is extremely important for building up your brand’s name.
 Without it, potential customers won’t know that you or your products and services exist.